SystemJargon/filters/README.md

 ## About

+A repo in a series of filters from original and aggregated sources.
+To be used with an AdGuard or EasyList Adblocker.

 Automate/schedule (cron) a workflow of the many adlists, security lists, telemetry, annoyance lists etc. via <b>Aggregation</b>.

 Lists are defined in this repo in the source directory.
 Each list then defined in a JSON file.